iterative/dvc.org/content/docs/command-reference/run.md

 Since `dvc run` provides a way to build a dependency graph using dependencies and outputs to connect different stages, it checks the graph's integrity before creating a new stage.
-For example, for every output there should be only one stage that explicitly specifies it.
-There should be no cycles, etc.
+For example, for every output there should be only one stage that explicitly specifies it, there should be no cycles, etc.

 Unless the `-f` options is used, the stage file (DVC-file) is generated in the current working directory and named `<file>.dvc`, where `<file>` is file name of